skrey/yellow-extensions/features/help/en/troubleshooting.md

 **Datenstrom Yellow requires configuration file […]**

-* Copy the supplied `.htaccess` file into the installation folder.
-* Check if your FTP software has a setting to show all files.
+Copy the supplied `.htaccess` file into the installation folder.
+Check if your FTP software has a setting to show all files.
+It sometimes happens that the `.htaccess` file was overlooked during installation.
+After the missing file has been copied to the web server, the problem should be resolved.

 **Datenstrom Yellow requires write access […]**

-* Run the command `chmod -R a+rw *` in the installation folder.
-* You can use your FTP software to give write permissions to all files.
+Run the command `chmod -R a+rw *` in the installation folder.
+You can use your FTP software to give write permissions to all files.
+It's recommended to give write permissions to all files and folders in the installation folder.
+As soon as the web server has sufficient write access in the `system` folder, the problem should be resolved.

 **Datenstrom Yellow requires rewrite support […]**

-* Configure the web server, see configuration files below.
-* You can use the built-in web server on your computer.
+Configure the web server, see configuration files below.
+You either need a configuration file for your web server or you use the built-in web server on your computer.
+The built-in web server is handy for developers.
+As soon as the web server forwards HTTP requests to `yellow.php`, the problem should be resolved.

 **Datenstrom Yellow requires PHP extension […]**

-* Install the missing PHP extension on your web server.
+Install the missing PHP extension on your web server.
-* You need the following PHP extensions: curl, gd, exif, mbstring, zip.

 **Datenstrom Yellow requires PHP 5.6 or higher!**

-* Install the latest PHP version on your web server.
+Install the latest PHP version on your web server.

 ## Problems with Apache

-Here's a `.htaccess` configuration file for the [Apache web server](https://httpd.apache.org):
+Here's a `.htaccess` configuration file for the Apache web server:

 ```apache
 <IfModule mod_rewrite.c>